 - Turn off the electricity to your home if your appliances are plugged in and getting wet

 - Make sure to check with local authorities before using any city water in the event it may be contaminated

-Educational programs should encourage interaction between parents and children and this year we have two pages specifically for parents, to help them prevent loss of life and property during an emergency.
-Our sincere hope is that kids will engage with this potentially lifesaving information, take it back home and help it cascade into their communities.
+Our sincere hope is that kids will engage with this potentially lifesaving information, take it home, and help it cascade into their communities.

 Feel free to download our activity packets and print them for your students.